vpeter1119/supernatural-pbta/rules/character-creation.md

 # Character Creation (Step by Step)

-Follow these steps to create a Supernatural character from scratch!
+These focused instructions show you how to create a Supernatural character from scratch.
+For a detailed description of the rules, see [Core Rules](core.md).

 ## 1. Choose Playbook